 - Cosmetic benefits.
 Your dentist will closely match your Lumineers to your skin tones and dental profile, ensuring beautiful results.

 - Lumineers can last more than 20 years with reasonable care.

 - Should you ever feel that your Lumineers aren’t right for you, a qualified dentist can reverse the process.

 Like regular porcelain veneers, Lumineers work best when you practice good oral hygiene habits.
 These should include:

 - Brushing twice a day and flossing once a day.
-Your dentist may recommend that you use a non-abrasive toothpaste going forward.
+Your dentist may recommend that you use non-abrasive toothpaste going forward.
 Soft-bristled toothbrushes are the best choice for most people.

 - Eating a healthy, well-rounded diet.
 Starches and sugars can erode the enamel that protects your natural teeth.
 So can alcoholic beverages and acidic liquids like tea, soda, and coffee.
 You should eat plenty of crisp, non-starchy vegetables, lean protein and calcium sources, and fresh fruits.

 - Staying away from tobacco.
 Cigarettes, cigars, smoking pipes, and similar products will stain your teeth and can cause serious health-related problems.

 - Making regular dental visits for checkups and cleanings.
 Most people should see their dentist at least twice a year.
 Your doctor may recommend a different schedule, depending on your needs and health profile.

 In some cases, yes.
 Your dentist can advise you on this question.
 When all is said and done, only a dental professional can tell you whether Lumineers or traditional porcelain veneers are the best choices for you.
 Please use the information in this post in accord with your dentist’s recommendations.
 Best of luck and we wish you many bright smiles ahead.